badwriter123/golang_backend_logics/README.md

 <h3>Questions and Solutions will be pushed Daily.</h3>
 <h4>1.
 Feb 14 2026 -> Initial commit to this repo with basic Hello World file</h4>
 <h4>2.
 Feb 15 2026 -> Sample Golang server present in server1.go -> server folder.
 Contains an HTML form to do basic addition and how it runs is handled by server1.go, /math-form/ route.
 Will drop simple code next time.
 Will start with the basic.</h4>
+<h4>3.
+Mar 11 2026 -> Sample golang server present in example_server1.go .
+Contains simple server written to show users the functionality of golang servers and handlers.
+Thank you.
 <h1>Thank You for Droppin by... ❤️ Rohan A M...</h1>